 The chief executive officer’s main duty is to keep an eye on the big picture, overseeing the operations in all departments and making sure that the long-term goals of the company are realized.
-The CEO doesn’t involve himself/herself in the detailed tasks of every department but maintains a general oversight with the aid of consistent reporting from chief managers from every department.
+The CEO doesn’t involve himself/herself in the detailed tasks of every department but maintains a general oversight with the aid of department managers.

 The CEO assumes the responsibility for the general strategy of the organization and the procedures used to accomplish that strategy.
-The CFO is in charge of the financial support of the corporate strategy only, meaning that they ensure that sufficient cash is available to cater for strategic needs, maintaining the company’s profitability, and alleviating its risk.
+The CFO is in charge of the financial support of the corporate strategy, meaning they ensure that sufficient cash is available to cover strategic needs and alleviate risk.

 The CFO also plays an important liaison role, since they build relationships with lenders, banks, investors, regulators, and other financial institutions.
-For instance, the CFO attends meetings with private investors to discuss the latter’s interest in the company or with bankers to create lines of credit, and then report to the CEO.
+For instance, the CFO attends meetings with private investors to discuss the latter’s interest in the company or with bankers to create lines of credit.

 4. Reporting relationships

-The CEO generally reports to the company’s board of directors, while the CFO reports to the CEO and the board of directors.
-As the chief financial officer, the CFO puts together the annual budgets of the company, analyzes financial data, tracks expenses and revenues, and reports the results to the CEO and board of directors.
-The CFO can also sit on the board of directors, just like the CEO.
+The CEO generally reports to the company’s board of directors, while the CFO reports to the CEO.
+As the chief financial officer, the CFO puts together the annual budgets of the company, analyzes financial data, and tracks expenses and revenues.
+The CFO may also sit on the board of directors, just like the CEO.